Philippine Institute of Architects: Gold Medal of Merit Awardees

-The PIA Gold Medal of Merit is the first, the most prestigious, and the oldest architectural award in the country.
+The PIA Gold Medal of Merit is the first and the oldest architectural award in the country.
 It was designed by Adolfo Benavides in 1950 and created by El Oro engraving.

 The organization started awarding merits to outstanding and renowned men and women of the architectural profession who have either done, rendered, or contributed to the enrichment and professional development of architecture in the Philippines and for the economic, civic, and national growth of the country.

 Below is the list of the distinguished 22 members of the PIA who have received the Gold Medal of Merit Award from 1958 to present (2014).